josephDev123/Nodejs-Authorization-Authentication-broilerplate/README.md

 ## Authorization and Authentication Broilerplate

-A starting point Broilerplate for React, Nodejs(Expressjs), Mongodb etc project.
-It include authentication, and authorization login
+A boilerplate for starting a React, Node.js (Express.js), MongoDB, etc., project.
+It includes authentication and authorization implementations.